MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-gridlines-snap-to-grid.md

 ---
-title: Use gridlines and snap-to-grid in Power BI Desktop reports
+title: Use gridlines and snap-to-grid in Power BI reports
-description: Use gridlines, snap-to-grid, z-order, alignment and distribution in Power BI Desktop reports
+description: Use gridlines, snap-to-grid, z-order, alignment and distribution in Power BI reports
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''